robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# CHALLENGES UNIQUE to SWIFT
+# **CHALLENGES UNIQUE to SWIFT**

 - Beta (& evolving!) compiler & IDE 😱

-	- No codegen for recursive `enum`s/`struct`s, classes with non-fixed layouts, & `enum`s with multiple non-fixed layouts
+	- No codegen yet for some features

 	- Crash-happy 😂💥 (as of Xcode 6b2)

-	- Unbelievably broken error reporting (ProTip™: extract nested expressions into constants to isolate issues)
+	- Bad error reporting (ProTip™: extract nested expressions into constants to isolate issues)

 - Some language design/prioritization choices need workarounds

-	- No best practices, so making those up as I go ✈️💺👖
+	- Making it up as I go ✈️💺👖

 ---

-# BENEFITS of SWIFT vs. OBJC
+# **BENEFITS of SWIFT vs. OBJC**

 - Much better tool:job match

-	- `enum`s make better parsers than inheritance does
+	- `enum` is a better fit than classes for parsers 👍

-	- Pattern matching ❤️
+	- Pattern matching 😍

 	- Operator overloading for constructing parsers ✨

-- Stronger typing → safer program 💪
+- Stronger typing → safer, better program 💪

-- Lets me solve *my* problem, not incidental ones 🙌
+- I solve *my* problems more; incidental ones less 🙌

-- Enables me to make mistakes faster & with greater confidence 🎢
+- Enables me to make mistakes faster, & with greater confidence 🎢

 ---

-# BENEFITS of OBJC vs. SWIFT
+# **BENEFITS of OBJC vs. SWIFT**

 - ObjC is stable